ThatIanMcShane/attack-eval-scoring/README.md

 This script displays Forresters count of "Real Time Alerts" for all vendor data in /data..

 ## what_matters.py
 This script implements weightings according to how Endgame perceives importance.
-Please see THIS blogpost for more information
+Please see (direct link to come) for more information